wilr/silverstripe-facebookconnect/README.md

 		<% include ConnectLogin %>
 	<% end_if %>

-You can also access the facebook member information in your PHP code.
+You can also access the Facebook member information in your PHP code.
 The Facebook API connection and current member are cached on the controller object.
 So for example if this is in your Page_Controller class

 	// returns the current facebook member (wrapped in a SS Member Object)
-	$this->CurrentFacebookMember();
+	$this->getCurrentFacebookMember();

 	// returns the API connection which you can use to write your own query
 	$this->getFacebook();

 ### Configuration

-By default users who login to your site via facebook (and give your website permission) are created member objects and saved to your database.
+By default users who login to your site via Facebook (and give your website permission) are created member objects and saved to your database.
 If you wish to turn off saving member data to your database you can set it in your mysite/_config.php file

 	FacebookConnect::set_create_member(false)